 You can join the battle with the Mechanical Planet only by purchasing Volume Three of VWORP VWORP!
 Order your copy here.

 The vinyl 7” free gift is available ONLY with the TV Century 21 variant.
 A very special few will even get the super rare Japanese variant (not available on request, randomly allocated).

 By Alan Stevens

-The older I get, the more it becomes apparent that we are an illogical, irrational species governed by emotions, cognitive dissonance and a set of deep seated neuroses, which have been subliminally passed down through the generations to the point where, although the original trauma may have passed from living memory, we are still suffering from the aftershock.
+The older I get, the more it becomes apparent that we are an illogical, irrational species governed by emotions, cognitive dissonance and a set of deep-seated neuroses, which have been subliminally passed down through the generations to the point where, although the original trauma may have departed from living memory, we are still suffering from the aftershock.